Tanzania Safari FAQs

 We specialize in small group travel (about 14 people or less), but the exact size varies trip to trip.
 One thing’s for sure: you’ll have plenty of elbow room, access to the pop-up roof hatch, and a guaranteed window seat.

 We accept Visa, MasterCard, and American Express for your safari deposit.
 The remaining balance is due 90 days prior to departure and is payable by check, wire transfer, or money order.

-Our safari land packages include all accommodations, meals, bottled water with meals and on wildlife-viewing drives, airport transfers, park fees, and services of guides and drivers.
+Your safari land packages will include all accommodations, meals, bottled water with meals and on wildlife-viewing drives, airport transfers, park fees, and services of guides and drivers.

 Additional costs not provided may include: tips for your guides/drivers/staff, bar beverages, laundry service, phone calls, passport and visa fees, souvenirs, and travel insurance (if you choose to purchase).